Thomas Charles O'Reilly: Bishop of Scranton

-On December 16, 1927, O'Reilly was appointed the third Bishop of Scranton, Pennsylvania, by Pope Pius XI.
+On December 16, 1927, O'Reilly was appointed the third bishop of Scranton by Pope Pius XI.
 He received his episcopal consecration on February 16, 1928 from Cardinal Dennis Joseph Dougherty, with Bishops Joseph Schrembs and Bernard Joseph Mahoney serving as co-consecrators.
-During his tenure, he established seven parishes and fourteen schools in the diocese, despite the economic ravages of the Great Depression.
+During his tenure, he established seven parishes and fourteen schools in the diocese, despite the economic ravages of the 1930s Great Depression.